Dobiasd/articles/creating_a_replacement_for_the_switch_statement_in_cpp_that_also_works_for_strings.md

 Sure, we could [hash the string](https://stackoverflow.com/a/16388610/1866775) to an integral, but using it [probably](https://en.wikipedia.org/wiki/Murphy%27s_law) will give us [headaches](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution) at some point in the future.
 Long `if - else if` chains also are not always nice to read.

-So let's - just out of curiosity - create a replacement `switch`, that at least is suitable for our particular use case.
+So let's - just out of curiosity, and as an exercise - create a replacement `switch`, that at least is suitable for our particular use case.
 Perhaps we learn something interesting on our way.

 OK, what does a `switch` actually do?
 It takes a mapping from possible values to statements, a default statement and of course the value to match.
 Since functions are first-class citizens in C++, we should be able to write our `switch2` without ugly [macros](http://en.cppreference.com/w/cpp/preprocessor/replace).